TTY : 503-823-6868

 Visit the Planning and Zoning staff at the Development Services Center to determine the specific limits applicable to your property.

 A building permit is required to build an accessory dwelling unit.
-Depending on the scope of work, your project may also require electrical, plumbing and/or mechanical permits.
+Depending on the scope of work, your project will most likely also require electrical, plumbing and/or mechanical permits.

-Your permit will be reviewed under provisions in the Residential Specialty Code (Formerly the One and Two Family Dwelling Specialty Code) based on the 2003 IRC.
+For new construction, your permit will be reviewed under provisions of the current Oregon Residential Specialty Code.
 View more information on building codes.

 If you are hiring sub-contractors to do work on your project, and know who they are when applying, they will be listed on your permit at that time.
 If you don't know when you apply for your permit, they can be added after issuance.
 Sub contractors you hire must be registered with the State of Oregon and carry a current CCB license.